MicrochipTech/unicens-linux-daemon/cfg/README.md

 | 0x2B0 ..
 0x2DF | Entertainment System     | 1 ..
 64          |
 | 0x2E0 ..
 0x2EF | Camera Instance          | 1 ..
 16          |

-Specifying an node is done with the \<Node> tag.
-All node tags are childs from the UNICENS tag.
+Specifying a node is done with the \<Node> tag.
+All Node tags are childs from the Unicens tag.
 It's important to know, that all devices need to be specified in the document.
 If a device with an unknown Node address tries to enter the network it's getting ignored.